verifai/multiLLM/README.md

 # Openai gpt interface
 """
-The GPT class extends the BaseModel class and overrides the get_response() method, providing an implementation.
+The GPT class extends the BaseModel class,  implements the required methods: get_response() and get_content().
 The get_response() method takes a response parameter and returns the content of the first response in the given response object.
 """
 class GPT(BaseLLM):

     #implement here
     def __init__ (self, **kwargs):